April is Stress Awareness Month. You may be aware of your stress, but do you know how your stress is affecting your sleep?

 Yet, sleep is necessary to let our brains and bodies recharge.
 Without it, our health struggles.

 But the sleep-stress cycle is difficult to break.
 So, how do you manage stress to get rest during this vicious cycle?
 You need to figure out what the stressors are in your life to see how can be managed.
 Experts suggest practicing relaxation techniques, writing your thoughts on paper, exercise, and spending time with family and friends.
 You can also track your sleep with Somnology’s products to better understand your sleep patterns.
-MobileSleepDoc Pro is a free mobile app available in the iTunes store that allows you to track your sleep patterns and takes you through a detailed questionnaire to determine if you may have more severe sleep issues for which you should consult with your doctor or a sleep specialist.
+SomnologyMobileDoc is app available in the iTunes store and allows you to track your sleep patterns and takes you through a detailed questionnaire to determine if you may have more severe sleep issues for which you should consult with your doctor or a sleep specialist.
 The Plex Sleep Scanner will provide users with a detailed sleep analysis based on breathing patterns and movement throughout the night.

 If you continue to have stress and sleep issues, consult with your doctor.